sabeechen/hassio-google-drive-backup/README.md

 * Automatically creates new snapshots on a configurable schedule.
 * Uploads any snapshots it finds to Google Drive.
 * Automatically cleans up old snapshots in Home Assistant and Google drive so you don't run out of space.
+* Lets you upload snapshots directly from Google Drive, which makes [restoring from a fresh install](#how-do-i-restore-a-snapshot) very easy.
 * Integrates with Home Assistant Notifications, and provides sensors you can trigger off of.

 This is for you if you want to quickly set up a backup strategy without having to do much work.